superyanxi/My_Data_Science_Projects/README.md

 # Metis_My_Project
 Hi I am Yanxi.
-I would like to share with you four of my machine learning projects covering Regression Analysis, Regression analysis, Natural Language Process and Deep Learning Analysis for image process.
+I would like to share with you four of my machine learning projects covering Regression Analysis, Regression analysis, Natural Language Processing and Deep Learning Analysis for image processing.

 Project_Deep_Learning: Matching Apparel Detected in Video to Fashion Image in Database :shirt: